TOP Eligibility Guidelines

 3. All applicants must fall into one or more of the following categories:

 a.
-A member of an under-represented racial group asspecified in US census designations; OR
+A member of an under-represented racial group asspecified in US census designations; a low-income student who exceeds eligibility critieria for EOP; a student attending a high identified as rural OR

 b.
 A recent immigrant of any race who has lived less than six (6) years in the United States but is seeking permanent resident status(classified as an eligible non citizen and assigned an Alien Registration Number).
 Must have scored at least five hundred twenty-five (525) or higher on paper-based test (92 or higher on the internet based test) , and/or have earned a score of 400 or higher on the critical reading section of the SAT; OR

 c.
 Age 25 years or older, of any race or ethnic background, and willing to enroll full-time (not less than 12 credit hours) during their first two semesters of study at SUNY Geneseo; OR